-This webinar will be held via Zoom Webinar.
-If you have issues registering or accessing the webinar platform, please email nacomeetings@naco.org.
+This webinar is available on-demand.
+If you have trouble accessing the recording, please email nacomeetings@naco.org.

 Join NACo, the National League of Cities (NLC) and the U.S. Department of Treasury for a critical webinar designed for local leaders in the over 3,000 cities and counties impacted by Hurricanes Helene and Milton.
 This session will provide guidance on investing American Rescue Plan Act State and Local Fiscal Recovery Fund dollars, addressing reclassification needs for projects affected by the storms, and ensuring compliance ahead of the December 31, 2024 obligation deadline.
 Hear from policy experts and the Treasury Department about best practices, eligible uses and get the tools needed to maximize your recovery and resilience efforts.